Josverl/micropython-stubs/mip/readme.md

     # ...
 ```

-I have been exploring better support for  typechecking `@asm_pio` cod, but have not integrated it in the published type stubs yet.
+I have been exploring better support for  typechecking `@asm_pio` code, but have not integrated it in the published type stubs yet.
 See: https://github.com/Josverl/PIO_ASM_typing dor more details.

 **The same can be used for `@micropython.asm_thumb` functions**